kubernetes/enhancements/keps/sig-node/2254-cgroup-v2/README.md

   A good candidate for running cgroup v2 test is Fedora 31 that has already switched to default to cgroup v2.

 - Beta: e2e tests coverage and performance testing.
+Verify that both the CPU and Memory Manager work.

 - GA: Assuming no negative user feedback based on production experience, promote after 2 releases in beta.